sailasantana/sailasantana/README.md

-Software Engineer specializing in Node.js, React, and PostgreSQL!
+Software developer specializing in Node.js, React, and PostgreSQL!
 I seek to create seamless and accessible applications, improve business processes, and solve socially relevant problems.